-Fair Value

-Our investment portfolio may at any time contain investments in U.S. Treasury and U.S. government agency securities, Non-U.S. government securities, taxable and/or tax exempt municipal notes, corporate notes and bonds, commercial paper, cash deposits, and money market funds.
-In the current market environment, the assessment of the fair value of investments can be difficult and subjective.
+Fair Value.
+Our investment portfolio may at any time contain investments in U.S. treasuries and U.S. government agency securities, non-U.S. government securities, taxable and/or tax exempt municipal notes, corporate notes and bonds, commercial paper, cash deposits, and money market funds.
+The assessment of the fair value of investments can be difficult and subjective.
 U.S. GAAP establishes three levels of inputs that may be used to measure fair value.
 Each level of input has different levels of subjectivity and difficulty involved in determining fair value.
 Valuation of Level 1 and 2 instruments generally do not require significant management judgment and the estimation is not difficult.
 Level 3 instruments include unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 The determination of fair value for Level 3 instruments requires the most management judgment and subjectivity.
 There were no Level 3 securities for the periods presented.

-Other-than-temporary impairment
+Other-than-temporary impairment.
 After determining the fair value of our available-for-sales instruments, gains or losses on these securities are recorded to other comprehensive income, until either the security is sold or we determine that the decline in value is other-than-temporary.
 The primary differentiating factors we considered in classifying impairments as either temporary or other-than-temporary impairments are our intent and ability to retain our investment in the issuer for a period of time sufficient to allow for any anticipated recovery in market value, the length of the time and the extent to which the market value of the investment has been less than cost, the financial condition and near-term prospects of the issuer.
-Given the current market conditions, these judgments could prove to be wrong, and companies with relatively high credit ratings and solid financial conditions may not be able to fulfill their obligations.
+These judgments could prove to be wrong, and companies with relatively high credit ratings and solid financial conditions may not be able to fulfill their obligations.

-No impairment charges were recorded during the years ended December 31, 2016 and 2015.
-During the year ended December 31, 2014, we recorded pretax losses of \$8.5 million related to a decline in the value of two equity investments that we concluded were other-than-temporary.
-As of December 31, 2016, and 2015, net unrealized losses on investments of \$8.6 million and \$4.2 million, net of tax, respectively, were included in accumulated other comprehensive loss.
+No impairment charges were recorded during the years ended December 31, 2017, 2016, and 2015.
+As of December 31, 2017, and 2016, net unrealized losses on investments of \$11.3 million and \$8.6 million, net of tax, respectively, were included in accumulated other comprehensive loss.